 - Eucalyptus trees are in a family, that really, really likes to burn.
 They do everything in their power to enable the fire to spread.
 First of all, they have very highly flammable oils present on their leaves and secondly, they produce phenolics.
 Phenolics are stored in the leaves and prevent fungi to start the decomposition process.
 In this way, the organic matter is piling up and when the fire finally starts, they just can’t seem to stop burning.
 Why do they like to burn so much?
 It’s all about reproduction.
 Their seeds are safely saved in cones and are released only after the cone itself has melted away.
 The eucalyptus trees are fire tolerant when they grow in forests (and you can see how a burnt eucalyptus forest looks like here).
 Their surviving technique is the specialized buds under the bark, that start growing after the fire is over.

 - How can a plant be fire resistant?
 There are two methods for this.
 The first one is to have a bark so thick, that it is impossible for a fire to penetrate it.
 The bark on this tree also acts as a thermal insulator, preventing any damage done to the tree itself.
 Of course, I am talking about a mature giant sequoia.
-On the other hand, their height also makes them fire-resistant, since the tree crowns are almost impossible to reach and they lack lower positioned branches.
+On the other hand, their height also makes them fire-resistant, since the tree crowns are almost impossible to reach as they lack lower positioned branches.

 After a wildfire, the battle for empty niches starts right away.
-There are many plant species, that can the germination process and start to grow in a week.
+There are many plant species, that can start the germination process and start to grow in a week.
 There are also many animals, that migrate here because there is a lot of food (dead animals, newly sprouting plants) and empty ecological niches.

 I hope I gave you a good overview of the importance of occasional wildfires in nature.
 Fighting them off is not an option, because sooner or later, one way or another, they will start.
 It also needs to be taken into account, that the longer the wildfires were delayed, the bigger and more devastating they are going to be.